seanyen0507/web_scraper/README.md

 #WebScraper HW
 >this assignment scrapes the information and parse HTML directly from websites.
-To run this project, you should execute the file from the following path '/lib/application.rb' with Ruby.
+To run this project, you should install the gem by the command 'gem install NBA_info'.
+Then you can require the library in ruby.
 ##Choice of website
 </br>
 First, we choose the NBA sports infomation on <http://scores.espn.go.com/nba/scoreboard> and scrape each game's starting lineup.